Max-Mogilski/Max-Mogilski/README.md

 ## 👨🏻‍💻 About Me

-- 🧠 I’m currently learning AWS
+- 🧠 I’m currently learning AWS and Rust 🦀
 - 📫 How to reach me **maxmogilski@gmail.com**

 ## Skills and Tools